 We do not advise this move and suggest a different approach, the move 5.Bd3!? – a line that has been played mostly by the Cuban GM Holden Hernandez.

 This is a very interesting idea.
-White ”allows” black to gain the full tempo with 5…Nc6, attacking the queen but it is not a real lose of tempi for white, as his queen will go to f2, from where it later move to h4 and attack on the king side.
+White ”allows” black to gain the full tempo with 5…Nc6, attacking the queen but it is not a real loss of tempi for white, as his queen will go to f2, from where it later move to h4 and attack on the kingside.
 We can compare the position after 6.Qf2 to another line from the Sicilian Dragon:

 1.e4 c5 2.Nf3 d6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 g6 6.f4!?
 Nc6!
 7.Nf3 Bg7 8.Bd3 0-0 9.0-0